fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 The empty array as the parameter of the effect ensures that the effect is executed only when the component is rendered [for the first time](https://reactjs.org/docs/hooks-reference.html#conditionally-firing-an-effect).

-Now a user stays logged-in in the application forever.
-We should probably add a <i>logout</i> functionality which removes the login details from the local storage.
-We will however leave it for an exercise.
+Now a user stays logged in to the application forever.
+We should probably add a <i>logout</i> functionality, which removes the login details from the local storage.
+We will however leave it as an exercise.

 It's possible to log out a user using the console, and that is enough for now.
 You can log out with the command: